benitomartin/rag-langchain-ragas/README.md

 ### RAGAS 📊
 --------------

-To evaluate the model we used the RAGAS library. **TestsetGenerator** and open-ai models allows to creaate synthetic evaluation dataset for assessing the RAG pipeline.
+To evaluate the model, we used the RAGAS library. **TestsetGenerator** and open-ai models allows to create synthetic evaluation dataset for assessing the RAG pipeline.
 It provides a variety of test generation strategies, including:

 - **simple**: Simple questions based on the documents and are more complex to derive from the provided contexts.